Using the S3 Storage Plugin with gpbackup and gprestore

-- If this parameter is not specified, S3 authentication information from the session environment is used.
-See Notes.
+- If this parameter is not specified, S3 authentication uses information from the session environment.
+See aws_secret_access_key

 If aws_access_key_id and aws_secret_access_key are not specified in the configuration file, the S3 plugin uses S3 authentication information from the system environment of the session running the backup operation.
 The S3 plugin searches for the information in these sources, using the first available source.

 - The authentication information set with the AWS CLI command aws configure.